Now you need to add some real value.

 Want to know where your target market is looking for information online?
 Go exploring!
 Ask them!
 Discover for yourself where the good stories are being shared.
 Find out what topics matter to your goals and audience, and go after them.

 How do you find your voice?
 Authentically, of course!
-Offer your opinion and add your advice in areas you are confident about.
+Offer your opinion and add your advice in areas where you are confident.
 Try to be friendly and informative, and adopt an approachable tone.
 Not so confident?
 Ask questions!
 Get your community talking and they’ll come back to you.

 There are many ways to share curated content, but the best way is in a mix of your existing ‘sales’ content.
 E-newletters and blogs offer an opportunity to share curated and original content, and social media is the most instant way to add your voice to a new idea, and also probably the first place your audience will find you.
 They’ll also find your website, so don’t forget about the curated content opportunities there.
 Always remember that you should be providing useful information, not just repeating content or working on the hard sell.